inodaf/pwa-kit/README.md

 ## Troubleshooting

 [^1]:
-  **Could not use the `make` command:** Behind the scenes this command depends on `cURL` for downloading the Volta and pnpm binaries.
-You can try installing cURL and try again.
-Also, the commands from Makefile are **not supported on Windows** machines.
+  **Fail while using the `make` command:** Behind the scenes this command depends on `cURL` for downloading Volta and pnpm binaries.
+Try to install cURL and run the `make` command again.
+Also, the commands from Makefile are **not supported on Windows** machines so the alternative is manually installing the required dependencies.

 ---